AuthorCarpentry/dois-citation-data/00-intro-dois.md

     $jq . filename_from_previous_step >shen_pretty.json

-Now that you can read the file more easily, answer the following questions
+Now that you can read the file more easily, you should be able to answer the following questions:

 - what is the title of the document?
 - how many references does this article cite?